natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ystervark.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} British SPAA {{Battle-rating}}.
 It was introduced in [[Update "Ground Breaking"]].

-The Ystervark, much like its namesake (a 'Cape Porcupine' for those curious), can be a very prickly foe for an enemy team to deal with.
-With its tiny and nimble frame, accurate and fast firing 20 mm cannon.
-It can pull any unwary aircraft crashing down from the sky within its reach, provided the player is attentive and clever with their positioning.
+The Ystervark, much like its namesake (a "cape porcupine", for the curious), is a very prickly opponent.
+Small and manoeuvrable, it is also equipped with an accurate and rapid-firing 20 mm machine cannon.
+It can knock any unwary aircraft in its range out of the sky, provided the player is alert and positions himself skilfully.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

 As is the case with most truck or flatbed-based SPAA vehicles, the entire crew is not protected by any meaningful armour or cover.
-The commander and gunner sit freely outside unprotected and the driver at most is protected by thin armour and bulletproof glass.
-The bulletproof glass may in extreme cases or angles stop rifle calibre fire and even the odd 20 mm round keeping the driver safe but the thin armour that comprises the cabin renders any potential the glass holds practically null and void.
+The commander and gunner sit unprotected in the open, and the driver is protected by thin armour and bulletproof glass at best.
+The ballistic glass can, in exceptional cases or at extreme impact angles, stop rifle calibre fire or even 20 mm grenades and protect the driver, but the only lightly armoured cabin virtually nullifies any protective effect of the bulletproof glass.

 The survivability of this vehicle lies in its compact size and speed, the Ystervark will endure at the hands of a shrewd and map-savvy player.
 The vehicle can hole up in smaller spaces or bury itself comfortably in thickets and bush.
 It can find itself nestled amongst burning wrecks or even climb into some building ruins. it also presents a small and hard to hit target when rushing away at its top speed to elude danger.

 '''Armour type:'''

 * Structural steel (chassis)
-* Rolled homogeneous armour (cabin, truckbed, hood)
+* Rolled homogeneous armour (cabin, truck bed, hood)
-* Bulletproof glass (windshield)
+* Bulletproof glass (windscreen)
 * Wheel (tires)

 {| class="wikitable"